FabienD/docker-stack/README.md

 ### 5. Tools

 - A container manager, which is a tool to manage containers (Portainer).
-- A Grafana service (Grafana), which is a service that provides a dashboard to visualize data.
+- A Grafana service (Grafana) that provides a dashboard to visualize data.

 #### 5.1.
 Portainer